 Greg Ellson earned a B.S. in mechanical engineering from Georgia Tech in 2014 and his doctorate in materials science and engineering from UT Dallas in 2017 (mentor: Walter E. Voit, Ph.D.).
 Greg’s research centers on the development of high-performance photopolymers for 3D printing, bioelectronics, and artificial muscle applications.
 Currently head of process control at MIT spin-out Inkbit, LLC, Greg works with industrial partners to develop novel 3D-printed products.

-Blair Flicker earned a B.S. in computer science and a B.S. in psychology from the University of Illinois at Urbana-Champaign in 2006 and an MBA (2012) and Ph.D. in management science (mentor: Elena Katok, Ph.D., 2019) from UT Dallas.
+Blair Flicker earned a B.S. in computer science and a B.S. in psychology from the University of Illinois at Urbana-Champaign in 2006 and an MBA (2012) and Ph.D. in management science (mentor: Elena Katok, Ph.D.) from UT Dallas in 2019.
 In 2017, Blair received an NSF Doctoral Dissertation Research Improvement Grant to support his research into human-computer integration as it relates to economic decision-making.
 Currently, Blair is an Assistant Professor of Management Science at the Darla Moore School of Business at the University of South Carolina.

 Jeff Hullfish earned his B.S.E. in acoustical engineering and music with a minor in mathematics from the University of Hartford in 2013, his M.Sc. in engineering acoustics from the Technical University of Denmark in 2015, and his Ph.D. in cognition and neuroscience from UT Dallas in 2019 (mentor: Sven Vanneste, Ph.D.).
 His doctoral research produced several papers investigating the pathological changes underlying tinnitus.
 Jeff is currently a data scientist with the Biosignature Analytics division at Design Interactive, Inc.